 For instance, let’s talk about flowers.
 No one likes to gift their loved one with a perished flower, do they?
-Hence it has to stored, kept cool and delivered at the right time to create that magical vibe.
-This would obviously need more time-obsessed cold chain processes.
+Hence, it must be stored, kept cool, and delivered at the right time to create that magical vibe.
+Naturally, therefore, it would need more time-obsessed cold chain processes.

-Take a look at this Valentines day stats: around 25% of the flowers that are sold in the EU would belong originally to far-off nations such as Ethiopia, Kenya and Ecuador.
-The florist should maintain the right temperature while keeping them fragrant and fresh for nearly 3 weeks.
-Tracking and monitoring the temperature fluctuations are a must.
-The journey from farm-to-hand can be quite complex.
-Valentine’s Day business and logistics isn’t a joke, is it?
+Take a look at this Valentine’s day stats: around 25% of the flowers sold in the EU would belong to far-off nations such as Ethiopia, Kenya, and Ecuador.
+The florist should maintain the correct temperature while keeping them fragrant and fresh for nearly three weeks.
+Tracking and monitoring temperature fluctuations are a must.